Alessandrob99/AP_Project/README.md

 </p>

 ### Move Pawn
 This route allows the user to move a pawn in the game he/her is playing (*if the user is not in game an error is returned*) by indicating the array of moves that the pawn has to do in order to reach its final destination.
-All moves done by the pawn are verified and if some of them violate one or more game rules an error is returned.<br/> the game creator always controlls the white pawns while the opponent has the black ones.
+All moves done by the pawn are verified and if some of them violate one or more game rules an error is returned.<br/> The game creator always controlls the white pawns while the opponent has the black ones.
 Pawn names are always composed by two parts: ('w'/'b') + (pawn number from creator's left to his right); for example the black pawn to the far left (*from the creator point of view*) is named b1.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/24567662/218702195-3b911a2a-bafd-4df8-bd75-9be6f77c8361.PNG" />
 </p>